KomodoPlatform/developer-docs/docs/basic-docs/start-here/core-technology-discussions/creating-and-distributing-a-new-komodo-smart-chain.md

 ##### The Entire Coin Supply is Distributed in the Genesis Block

 Typically, the entire coin supply for the dICO is created and distributed immediately to the device that mines the first block, the Genesis Block.
-The code performs this distribution as a one-time reward for discovering the first valid block hash (as explained in [Part I](chapter1.md)).
-Due to the sensitive nature of this step, we recommend that the entrepreneur use a Virtual Private Server (VPS) service.
+The code performs this distribution as a one-time reward for discovering the first valid block hash.

 Having established a secure connection with a second device, the entrepreneur will enter the following command on the second device.